predict-idlab/tsflex/README.md

 * maintains the **time-index** of the data
 * makes **little to no assumptions** about the time series data

+¹ These integrations are shown in [integration-example notebooks](https://github.com/predict-idlab/tsflex/tree/main/examples).

 ## Usage

 _tsflex_ is built to be intuitive, so we encourage you to copy-paste this code and toy with some parameters!